edjash/code-test/README.md

     - MySQL/MariaDB/Postgres
     - Redis/Memcached
     - Other backend languages (Ruby/Java/etc)
-10. Solve the following program using a language of your choice, we have included files for PHP and Python, these include helpers for parsing json.
+10. Solve the following program using a language of your choice (Can even do it in pseudocode), we have included files for PHP and Python, these include helpers for parsing json, you can find these in the helpers folder.

 We are looking for a class/function that combines the data from the two included JSON files (`vehicle_groups.json` and `vehicles.json`) and outputs the data in the following format (we expect a JSON response):